 Gas bill jumpHeating seasonCatch-up risk

 Gas bill suddenly doubled?
-Work through these checks
+Check these causes before you complain

-Still, large jumps should not be waved away as “probably winter”.
-Check the reading type and the billed period first.
+Gas jumps should not be waved away as “probably winter” until you have checked the reading type and the billed days.

 Frequently asked questions